Duran Duran: 1978–1980: Formation and early years

-1981–1982: Debut album and Rio
+1981–1982: Self-titled debut, Rio and Second British Invasion

-The band's debut album, Duran Duran, was released on the EMI label in 1981.
-The first single, "Planet Earth", reached the United Kingdom's top 20 at number 12.
-A follow-up, "Careless Memories", stalled at Number 37.
-However, it was their third single, "Girls on Film", that attracted the most attention.
-The song went to Number 5 in the UK.
+The band's debut album, Duran Duran, was released on the EMI label in June 1981.
+The first single, "Planet Earth", had reached the United Kingdom's top 20 at number 12 in February.
+A follow-up, "Careless Memories", released in April, stalled at number 37.
+The third single, "Girls on Film", was released in July and went to number 5 in the UK.
 The video, featuring topless women mud wrestling, pillow fighting and stylised depictions of other sexual fetishes, was made with directing duo Godley & Creme in August.
 The video was filmed just two weeks after MTV was launched in the United States.
 The band expected the "Girls on Film" video to be played in the newer nightclubs that had video screens or on pay TV channels like the Playboy Channel.
 Kevin Godley explained the thinking behind it:

-We were very explicitly told by Duran Duran's management to make a very sensational and erotic piece that would be for clubs, where it would get shown uncensored just to make people take notice and talk about it.

-The video was heavily edited for MTV (Music Television).
-The album peaked in the UK top twenty at number 3.
+The video was heavily edited for MTV.
+The album peaked in the UK top twenty at number three.
 Later in 1981 the band embarked on their first United States club tour followed by more dates in Germany and the UK.
 This second tour of Britain coincided with a wave of riots sparked by unemployment and racial tension, including those of Moss Side and Toxteth.
 The band played Birmingham the day after the Handsworth riots.
-Duran Duran began to achieve worldwide recognition in 1982.
-In May they released their second album, Rio, which scored four UK Top Twenty singles with "My Own Way", "Hungry Like the Wolf", "Save a Prayer", and the title song "Rio".
-A headlining tour of Australia, Japan, and the US was followed by a stint supporting Blondie during that band's final American tour.
-Diana, Princess of Wales declared Duran Duran her favourite band, and the band were dubbed "the Fab Five" by the British press, comparing them to the Beatles whose nickname was the Fab Four.
+The band also began writing and demoing songs for a new album.
+In November 1981, they released a new single, the disco-influenced "My Own Way", that reached number 14 in the UK, followed in early 1982 by the recording of their second album at AIR Studios in London.